Comprehensive Guide to Data Governance and Risk Management: Definition, Strategies, and Tools

 - Data policies and data glossaries to establish your organization’s truth and language.
 This aspect of data governance facilitates compliance with any regulatory requirements by making your governance policies accessible and clear, keeping your systems in line with standards and protecting you from fines.

-How to govern data to manage risk #
+How do you govern data to manage risk effectively? #

 Data governance helps you mitigate the risks of your data system via four key data management vectors: